VincentSchmid/dayzLootEditor/README.md

 - Easily edit Loot Manually thanks to sub types and item linking
 - Set Rarity of item
 - Automatically generate distributions based on Rarity
-- Set appearence of linked item (example: if gun is rare, the ammo is also rare)
+- Set appearance of linked item (example: if gun is rare, the ammo is also rare)
 - Export back to types.xml

 Built upon a MySQL database that will be automatically generated and some manual editing of item links.